**Alt text:** A video camera records a person sitting in front of a microphone and a laptop in a colorful, dimly lit room.

 Video content uses moving images, audio, and often text to tell stories, educate, entertain, or persuade.
 Video content comes in countless forms and formats, from short social media clips to feature-length documentaries, as you’ve probably seen daily.
 In the creation process, you can use original video materials and images that you can enhance and improve the image resolution with an image upscaler.
 Video content encompasses any information conveyed through a video medium.

 Its video content is designed for the online world and is accessible anytime, anywhere, on various devices.
-Television and movies are typical “video content,” but aren’t usually bulked in with the “digital video content” label.
+Television and movies are typical “video content,” but aren’t usually bulked in with the “video video content” label.

 Why use video content?